JuanGQCadavid/iot-portfolio-2025-1/Reflections/ref06.md

 * While breaking for memory we reach the max memory limits.
 * Intenrrups needs to be fast, so when one interrup is sleeping, then the wifi check interrup crash

+Quit and dirty prototipe

+Project ideas - Forest

+* What about a network of MCU with TinyML running over detecting animals, then send the notification over a red of pub/subs up to the master node.
+This will helps us to detect animals concentration and what kind of them.
+ML for fixing cheap sensors
+* Standard deviation vs correlation coefficient plot
+* MQTT pipeliens for data transfer.
+  * Images ESP 82 camera
+  * Sounds
+  * lora network

 ### What was good?
 We learn how to identify common issues and to see how thing manifest it is not working